Constructive Canonicity of Inductive Inequalities: Conclusions and further directions

-We have chosen to work in the setting of arbitrary lattices expanded with normal and/or regular operations.
-However, all results in this paper generalize readily to posets with similar operations.
+\paragraph{About the setting of the present paper.} We have chosen to work in the setting of arbitrary lattices expanded with normal and/or regular operations.
+However, all results in this paper generalize readily to posets expanded with operations of similar order-theoretic properties.
 Indeed, just like the canonical extension of a lattice, the canonical extension of a poset is a complete lattice into which the poset embeds in a dense and compact way \cite{DunnGP05}.
-Thus all the properties we need to prove the soundness of (constructive) ALBA are still available in the poset case.
-This remains true even when one takes into account that, for posets, the notion of canonical extension is parametric in the choice of a definition of filters and ideals \cite{Mo14}.
+Thus, all the properties we need to prove the soundness of (constructive) ALBA are still available in the poset case.
+This remains true even when one takes into account that, for posets, the notion of canonical extension is parametric in the choice of a definition of filters and ideals \cite{Mo14,gehrke2013delta1}.

 On the other hand, the choice of the general (non-distributive) lattice setting, rather than the distributive lattice setting, is particularly advantageous for the formulation of a constructive version of ALBA.
 Indeed, the approximation rules employed in ALBA in the distributive setting \cite{ConPal12} make essential use of the fact that the canonical extension there is completely join-generated (resp.\ meet-generated) by its completely join-{\em prime} (resp.\ meet-{\em prime}) elements.
 The approximation rules of distributive ALBA rely on the primeness of nominals and co-nominals and therefore fail utterly in a constructive environment, where this generation by sets of join- and meet-prime elements is unavailable.
 In the (non-constructive) non-distributive setting we still have complete join- and meet-generation by completely join- and meet-irreducible elements, but these elements need no longer be completely join- and meet-prime.
 Moreover, the soundness of the approximation rules of non-distributive ALBA \cite{ConPal13} relies only on the fact that completely join- and meet-irreducibles are complete join- and meet generators, and remain sound when we replace them with any other sets of complete join- and meet generators.
 Such a replacement is, in fact, all we needed to do in order to salvage the soundness of these rules for the constructive case.